drogue-iot/blog.drogue.io/content/2021-07-01-secure-device-to-cloud/index.md

 1094295   42040   16880 1153215  1198bf target/release/ping-embassy-net
 ```

-Whereas with TLS enabled using a 16 kB record buffer, the memory usage increases:
+Whereas with TLS enabled using a 16 kB record buffer, the memory usage increases (difference shown in the last row).

 ```
 $ size target/release/ping-embassy-net
    text     data     bss      dec     hex filename 1175083    44392   37296  1256771  132d43 target/release/ping-embassy-net
+     8%       5%    2.2x       8%
 ```

-As you can see, the BSS overhead is about 20 kB when enabling TLS with a 16 kB record buffer.
+Although the BSS increases to 2.2x, the 16kB is a large fraction of that increase.
+The BSS overhead of the library itself is about 4 kB when enabling TLS with a 16 kB record buffer.
 The same overhead can be observed when compiling to ARM architectures.

 We have not yet look at flash usage, so there are probably improvements to be made there as well.